Anabaptist theology: Ordinances

-For Anabaptists, "ordinances brought one into conformity with the truth of Jesus Christ, whose life, crucifixion, death, and resurrection had so fundamentally altered all of humanity and creation that human beings were now capable of works of loving obedience that revealed the indwelling presence of God in Christ in all people."
-Seven ordinances have been taught in many traditional Mennonite Anabaptist churches, which include "baptism, communion, footwashing, marriage, anointing with oil, the holy kiss, and the prayer covering."
+These exterior ordinances, when practiced in conjunction with the inward realities, "brought one into conformity with the truth of Jesus Christ, whose life, crucifixion, death, and resurrection had so fundamentally altered all of humanity and creation that human beings were now capable of works of loving obedience that revealed the indwelling presence of God in Christ in all people."

+In Anabaptist churches of the Conservative Mennonite tradition, seven ordinances are taught, including "baptism, the Lord's Supper, footwashing, marriage, anointing with oil, the holy kiss, and the veiling of women."